 The regulatory landscape in British Columbia is changing.
-In November 2020, the Professional Governance Act (PGA) will come into force and will replace the Engineers and Geoscientists Act.
+The Professional Governance Act (PGA) will soon come into force and will replace the Engineers and Geoscientists Act.

 The Professional Governance Act was developed in response to two key recommendations of government’s 2017 professional reliance review, which evaluated the current legislation governing qualified professionals in the natural resource sector, and the role of professional regulators in upholding the public interest.

 The PGA establishes a new, consolidated framework for professional regulators in the natural and built environment, including Engineers and Geoscientists BC and the regulators for forestry, agrology, biology, and applied science.
 It also establishes a new oversight body for this legislation – the Office of the Superintendent of Professional Governance (OSPG) – which reports into the Ministry of the Attorney General.

 The legislation sets consistent standards for ethical principles, duties and responsibilities, and governance structures, and it introduces new regulatory tools, processes, and requirements for Engineers and Geoscientists BC and its registrants.

 Due to the recent election and its impact on timelines for legislative approval, we anticipate the Professional Governance Act will come into force by February 2021.

 The regulatory tools under the PGA will improve public safety and confidence in the engineering and geoscience professions, ultimately resulting in stronger regulation and a safer British Columbia.